thirumeniram/Ecommerce-App/README.md

 ### Checkout Functionality:

-- Enables users to proceed to checkout, accessible via a dedicated checkout button in the cart moda
+- Enables users to proceed to checkout, accessible via a dedicated checkout button in the cart page.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).